syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 You can set the gradient as background of SfButton using the [`BackgroundGradient`]() property.
 It supports the following types of gradients:

-* Linear Gradient
+* Linear gradient
-* Radial Gradient
+* Radial gradient

-N> UWP platform does not support RadialGradient.
+N> UWP platform does not support radial gradient.

 Refer to this [documentation](https://help.syncfusion.com/xamarin/sfgradientview/customization) to learn more details about gradient.